frederic-perez/AmE-dictionary/data/idioms.md

 __good job__ An informal expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.)
 __good old__ :three::dart: Used before a noun to describe a familiar person or thing with affection or approval. _Good old John: you can always count on him to help._ _I don’t need fancy shoes.
 I prefer good old sneakers._ _They were talking about the good old days._
 __good omen__ A sign, either real or imagined, of good fortune or a propitious outcome.
-__good riddance__ An expression used when one is pleased that someone or something is leaving or stopping.
-A shortened version of the phrase “good riddance to bad rubbish.” _Well, I didn’t want to talk to you anyway, so good riddance!_
+__good riddance__ :two: An expression used when one is pleased that someone or something is leaving or stopping.
+A shortened version of the phrase “good riddance to bad rubbish.” _Well, I didn’t want to talk to you anyway, so good riddance!_ _A lot of voters are prepared to say “good riddance” to her at the end of her term._
 __good sport__ :three: (good sports) A person who takes a bad situation well.
 __good-natured__ :two: Of or having a kindly, affable, beneficent, and/or obliging propensity, inclination, or personality.
 __goodbye, cruel world__ _cliché_ An exclamation, note, or statement made immediately prior to one’s death, especially by suicide.